 - Salt and pepper to taste

 - OPTIONAL: Pinch of ghost pepper flakes for XTRA HOT!
 Or try Cayenne Flakes for nice hot.
 Add a bit of Tabasco sauce for extra tang.

-Melt the butter in a small pot over low heat.
+- Melt the butter in a small pot over low heat.
 Add the remaining ingredients and whisk them together until nice and smooth.

-Cool, then transfer to an airtight container and refrigerate.
+- Cool, then transfer to an airtight container and refrigerate.

-Use as needed!
+- Use as needed!